-Manufactured by Nikko, this perfect scale replica of the famous off-road Mercedes Unimog 4WD truck is one of the nicest looking R/C models ever produced.
+Manufactured by Nikko, this perfect scale replica of the famous off-road Mercedes Unimog 4WD truck is one of the nicest looking ready-to-run R/C models produced in the 80s.
 Today it is highly sought-after by Paris-Dakar fans, Unimog fans and scale R/C fans.

 By 1982, the Paris-Dakar Rally was beginning to inspire and excite a growing segment of the public, thanks to it’s promise of adventure through uncharted wilderness.
 This crazy race across Africa had grown in stature following it’s debut in 1979, with a steady increase in both the number of entrants and the variety of vehicles making (or at least attempting) the journey.

 The increased exposure was also beginning to attract a few high-profile celebrities with the means to afford an entry, and the desire to challenge themselves.
 But the immensity of driving a vehicle across Saharan Africa was still not fully appreciated by many of these newcomers.